AndresAlbornozgil/horiseon-optimized-accessibility/README.md

 This project does not require an installation.
 However, you are welcome to to either clone the repository and access the project files or fork the repo.

 ## Usage
-The idea of completing this project is to simulate the process of code refactoring for a marketing agency a webpage with the goal to make the site more accesible to users with disabilities and to improve search engine optimization
+The idea of completing this project is to simulate the process of code refactoring for a marketing agency a webpage with the goal to make the site more accesible to users with disabilities and to improve search engine optimization.

 ![image of Horiseon's website](https://github.com/AndresAlbornozgil/horiseon-optimized-accessibility/assets/73376242/e68e5968-cf98-4268-ba99-929ebb724f11)

 ## Credits
-I would like to give credit to myself for completing this project
+I would like to give credit to myself for completing this project.

 ## License
-This project is unlicensed
+This project is unlicensed.

 ## How to Contribute
-Currently there is no need for contribution
+Currently there is no need for contribution.

 ## Tests
-Tested at the time of deployment
+Tested at the time of deployment.